About snow leopards

 The snow leopard’s natural prey is also in decline – because of illegal hunting and competition from livestock.
 As a result, snow leopards sometimes prey on livestock, which can result in local people killing them in retaliation, to protect their livelihoods.
 This is now one of the biggest threats to snow leopards in many parts of their range.

 Snow leopards are also poached for the illegal trade in body parts.
 Their stunning coat is most in demand, but their bones, claws, meat and organs are also sold, mainly for use in traditional Asian medicine.
+Illegal wildlife trade

 Climate change is an emerging threat.
-As our planet becomes warmer, plants and trees that are not able to survive in cooler temperatures are now growing higher up the mountains.
+As our planet becomes warmer, plants and trees that are not able to survive in warmer temperatures are now growing higher up the mountains.
 This is pushing the treeline upwards and therefore reducing the amount of alpine habitat further up.
 This is shifting, shrinking and fragmenting snow leopard habitat.

 How WWF is helping protect snow leopards